House Bolting Los Angeles and Surrounding Areas in California

 A safe home is one that can withstand earthquake shocking forces and is a home built on a firm foundation.
 By securely fastening the house to the foundation and securely connecting the house components together, the chances of withstanding the next earthquake are greatly improved.

-This is achieved by installing and bolting the house to the foundation with varying styles of foundation anchors and straps.
+This is achieved by installing and bolting the house to its foundation with varying styles of foundation anchors and straps.
 These anchors and straps suppress horizontal and vertical movement.

 Contact Weinstein Retrofitting Systems for a Free Foundation Inspection and Seismic Retrofit Analysis in California today!

 House Bolting Protects You, Your Family, and Your Home